-TOPS members are FAA Part 135 Operators
+TOPS member operators are certified as FAR Part 135 Operators

 Part 91 was written to regulate operations for small non-commercial aircraft and focuses mainly on operating parameters, such as weather and airspace.
-A tour operated under Part 91 is allowed, but must be non-stop, begin and end at the same location, must be conducted within a 25-mile radius of the airport, and be approved via a letter of authorization from the local FAA office.
+A tour operated under Part 91 is allowed, but must be non-stop, begin and end at the same location, must be conducted within a 25-mile radius of the airport, and be approved via a letter of authorization from the local FAA office for “sight-seeing”.
 How the flight is conducted, experience and skill of staff, and equipment required for the aircraft is limited to basic flight rules, as, again, the intent of this part of the regulations was to govern non-commercial operations.
-Pilots, for instance, are required to have only 150 hours of flight experience – the minimum requirement to receive a commercial license.
+Pilots, for instance, are only required to have 150 hours of flight experience – the minimum requirement to receive a commercial license.

 In contrast, Part 135 rules are written to govern commercial operations, such as professional tours, charter and air taxi.
 These operations have very detailed and strict operational requirements.
 Additionally, they must adhere to legal aspects as well as much higher standard of safety requirements than Part 91 operated aircraft.
 Pilots must also go through more training than those flying for a Part 91 operation.

 Part 135 to the next level

 TOPS takes the FAR Part 135 rules to the next level!
 In addition to requiring operators to operate under Part 135, the program includes many additional safety and operational requirements above and beyond the FAA rules, and is constantly enhancing its requirements in a dedication to continuous improvement.
 Due to this added layer of safety focus, here is what you can expect from a TOPS operator tour:

 - Your flight will not be conducted as a thrill ride – the maximum angle of bank (turns) must be less than 30 degrees and pitch (nose up or down) must be less than 10 degrees, with smooth transitions.